hollyperley23/yt2009-wii/wii_setup.md

   (rootofyt2009)/wiitv/leanbacklite_wii.swf (this is the app pretty much, this is what the channel loads)

+- [4] editing leanback_ajax.json

+      Simple, just go into assets, and the site assets, fine the file and replace EVERY instance of 192.168.1.150 with yours, you can also modify or remove channels and such.

 - [4]. editing apiplayer

    Open Scirpts -> frame 1 -> DoAcition (the first one)